-The objective of the Wisconsin Fast Forward program is to hire unemployed trainees that demonstrate the required skill set or competency after training or to increase the wages of underemployed or incumbent workers who acquire additional skill sets.
-Letters of commitment to hire graduates or raise wages will be required from the participating employers to indicate the extent of job placements or wage increases.
+The objective of the Wisconsin Fast Forward program is to hire unemployed/underemployed trainees that demonstrate the required skill set or competency after training, provide new hires a skill set necessary for the job, and/or increase the wages of incumbent workers who acquire additional skill sets.
+Letters of commitment to hire graduates or raise wages will be required from the participating employers to indicate the extent of job placements or incumbent worker wage increases.
 The employer's letter should also include commitment to any match funding and/or participation in the planning and implementation of the training program.